marty90/fast-exam/README.md

 The option are:
 - `-h, --help` Show Help
 - `--course COURSE` The name of the course
+- `--professor PROF` The name of the professor
+- `--institution INSTITUTION` The name of the institution
 - `--db DB` The folder of the quiz DB
 - `--versions VERSIONS` How many versions of the exam to create
 - `--structure STRUCTURE` How to sample the DB.
 In the form of *group*:n,*group*:n.
 E.g., `general:1,bash:1,open:1`